-Chronological order: increasing chronological order, including operations, which, necessarily, will be carried out one after the other.

-Geometric/Spatial order: order for the focuses which have this organizational nature, according to spatial and geometric arrangements.
+- Chronological order: increasing chronological order, including operations, which, necessarily, will be carried out one after the other. - Geometric/Spacial order: order for the focuses which have this organizational nature, according to spacial and geometric arrangements.

-Order from the simple to the complex: order for elements of growing complexity.

-Order from the complex to the simple: order for elements of decreasing complexity.

-Canonical order: the most current traditional order, when there is no other principle to follow.

-Increase of quantity order: increasing order of quantity, when the subject is in an array of subjects, or the isolated one in an array of isolated ones, has this quality.

-Decrease of quantity order: decreasing order of quantity, when the subject is in an array of subjects, or the isolated one in an array of isolated ones, has this quality.

-Alphabetical order: alphabetical order by name of a more current international use, when no other sequence of subjects in an array of subjects, or no other sequence of isolated ones in an array of isolated ones is more useful.
+- Order from the simple to the complex: order for elements of growing complexity. - Order from the complex to the simple: order for elements of decreasing complexity. - Canonical order: the most current traditional order, when there is no other principle to follow. - Increase of quantity order: increasing order of quantity, when the subject in an array of subjects, or the islolated one in an array of isolated ones, has this quality. - Decrease of quantity order: decreasing order of quantity, when the subject in an array of subjects, or the isolated one in an array of isolated ones, has this quality. - Alphabetical order: alphabetical order by names of a more current international use, when no other sequence of subject in an array of subjects, or no other sequence of isolated ones in an array of isolated ones is more useful.

-The Consistent Succession, based on Ranganathan's consistency canon (Consistent Sequence), aims to maintain consistency in the structure of a classification system.
-Its expansion enables the order of mention, of both the facets and the focuses, to be kept consistent.
+The Consistent Succession, based on Ranganathan's consistency canon (Consistent Sequence), aims to keep the consistency in the structure of a classification system.
+Its expansion enables the order of mention both of the facets and the focuses to be kept consistently.